A chronic disorder

 in vitro models

-- Our member NEUROSERVICE, our member expert in cell and slice electrophysiology, proposes a wide range of in vitro assays to help your AED research programs.
+- Our brain slice electrophysiology platform proposes in vitro assays to help your AED research programs.

 in vivo models

-- Our member KEY-OBS, preclinical CNS CRO specialized in in vivo models of neurological disorders and behavioral studies, offers two in vivo models of epilepsy:
+- Our partner KEY-OBS, preclinical CNS CRO specialized in in vivo models of neurological disorders and behavioral studies, offers two in vivo models of epilepsy:

 - PTZ-induced models (chemically induced seizures model)